Robert Woods Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 - Note: Woods' stats vs. Giants date back to 2016.

-- This week Woods will face the NFL's 22nd-ranked pass defense (280.4 yards allowed per game).
+- The 280.4 passing yards the Giants yield per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Giants have conceded 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.
+- The Giants have given up 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances